'Her' and 'Captain Phillips' take top Writers Guild Awards

-LOS ANGELES, Feb 1 (Reuters) - The writers of “Her” and “Captain Phillips” were given top honors by their peers on Saturday at the annual Writers Guild Awards, a strong predictor of success in the screenplay categories at the Oscars in a month’s time.
+LOS ANGELES (Reuters) - The writers of “Her” and “Captain Phillips” were given top honors by their peers on Saturday at the annual Writers Guild Awards, a strong predictor of success in the screenplay categories at the Oscars in a month’s time.

 Spike Jonze won the best original screenplay award for “Her,” a tale set in the near future about a man in a romantic relationship with a lifelike computer operating system.